A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

   } while ++looping < 200;
   do {} while !(sensor $ switch1 @enabled;); # wait for enable
   ```
+  Three types of mutex locks have been implemented:

+  - Tick Synchronous Mutex easy to use, suitable for low `@ipt` (less than 100)
+  - Peterson Mutex, no need for synchronous ticks, only supports use between two processors
+  - Bakery Algorithm Mutex, similar to Peterson Mutex, but supports multiple processors

 # How To Install